Skip to content

 • presented to emergency departments for mental health-related diagnoses at more than 4 times the rate for non-Indigenous Australians.

-The rate of community mental health care service contacts by Indigenous Australians has increased from 669.2 per 1,000 population (458,568 contacts) in 2010–11 to 1,372.9 per 1,000 population (1,147,020 contacts) in 2020–21.
-The rate of residential mental health care episodes by Indigenous Australians also increased from 1.9 per 10,000 population (121 episodes) in 2010–11 to 8.3 per 10,000 population (658 episodes) in 2020–21 (AIHW 2022a, 2022d).
+The rate of residential mental health care episodes by First Nations people also increased from 1.9 per 10,000 population (121 episodes) in 2010–11 to 8.3 per 10,000 population (658 episodes) in 2020–21 (AIHW 2022a, 2022d) (Figure 3; Table S.3).

 Community mental health care refers to government‑funded and -operated specialised mental health care provided by community mental health care services and hospital‑based ambulatory care services, such as outpatient and day clinics (AIHW 2022b).